kenshincui/AlamofireURLCache/README.md

 ### Cache and refresh

-You can use the *cache()* method provided by AlamofireURLCache for this request cache, and set the request with the *refreshCache* parameter to re-initiate the request to refresh the cache data.
+You can use the *cache()* method to save cache for this request, and set the request with the *refreshCache* parameter to re-initiate the request to refresh the cache data.

 ```swift
 Alamofire.request("https://myapi.applinzi.com/url-cache/no-cache.php",refreshCache:false).responseJSON(completionHandler: { response in